-Accessibility widgets and overlays promise of a quick fix to a 20 year old challenge is appealing to businesses, and it’s understandable.
+Accessibility widgets and overlays promise a quick fix to a 20-year-old challenge.
 But it's also too good to be true.
 You can't install a widget or a single line of code and expect to deliver an accessible experience.
-There are plenty of recent articles proving that these accessibility widgets and overlays have significant weaknesses and limitations from legal, user functionality, and accessibility conformance standpoints.
+Many recent articles prove that these accessibility widgets and overlays have significant weaknesses and limitations from legal, user functionality, and accessibility conformance standpoints.

 What Does “InClusive Accessibility” Mean?

-Inclusive accessibility is the process of considering accessibility during the design and development process so you can ensure that your website or app meets current accessibility guidelines from the code and up.
+Inclusive accessibility starts with considering accessibility during the design and development process to ensure that your website or app meets current accessibility guidelines from the code and up.
 It ensures that any user on any device can have the same experience.

 By focusing on accessibility during the design and development stage, all functions have an accessible option.
-This allows all users to explore and execute all user tasks in a uniform way without one group having to use different methods or work arounds, and it’s what we should all be striving for within the digital community.
+This allows all users to explore and execute all user tasks uniformly without one group having to use different methods or workarounds, and it’s what we should all strive for within the digital community.

 What Are Accessibility Widgets and Overlays?